wichtounet/wichtounet.github.io/posts/2017/09/budgetwarrior-042-budget-summary-improved-fortune-reports.rst

 machines, it will avoid a lot of possible conflicts :)

 Fixed a few bugs with inconsistency between the different views and reports.
-Another bug that was fixed is that :code:`budget report` was not always displaying the first month of the year correctly, this is now fixed.
+Another bug that was fixed is that `budget report` was not always displaying the first month of the year correctly, this is now fixed.

-The graphs display in :code:`budget report` are now automatically adapted to width of your terminal.
-Finally, the :code:`budget overview` command also displays more information about the comparison with the previous month.
+The graphs display in `budget report` are now automatically adapted to width of your terminal.
+Finally, the `budget overview` command also displays more information about the comparison with the previous month.

 Installation